 It’s just not the right time for me to start working out.
 “I’ll start working out when…

 - The kids go back to school

 - The weather cools down a little

 It will never be the perfect time to start a fitness routine.

 Surrender Your Excuses

 Decide to stop hiding behind your excuses.
 Make a clean sweep and toss those excuses out.
-Everybody has excuses for not exercising.
+Everybody has excuses for not exercising, not eating better, or for making any healthy lifestyle changes.
 The fit and healthy people around you choose to give up the excuses and just do it.
 That doesn’t mean it is easy for them.
 It just means that they love feeling energetic, strong, healthy, and empowered enough to push in and get it done.